sandeep-1511/RDS-Terraform/README.md

 created mysql rds database .
 After creating it we need to check . i.e we need to get inside the database using this command

+telnet mydb.chc8i4s8ayj7.us-east-1.rds.amazonaws.com 3306 to check weather instance is connected or not .

 mysql -u username -h -p <endpoint>
 password: xyz